mushroomcarbon/Spotify/README.md

-# Insights on TTC Delays
+# Rush hour subways surprisingly excel at punctuality: a closer look at TTC Delays

 ## Overview

-This repo contains all the scripts, data, and files related to the creation of the paper "TTC delays: when they happen and how to be punctual".
+This repo contains all the scripts, data, and files related to the creation of the paper "Rush hour subways surprisingly excel at punctuality: a closer look at TTC Delays".

 ## File Structure